Inbox: 55 new emails!

 I’m offering up 8 different email list opt-in ideas to help you get that list growing in a positive direction instead of deflating with the push of too many unsubscribe buttons.

 Lead magnets are well-known in the marketing world as ways to draw an audience in with a free digital product.
 These can vary greatly across different categories (even a checklist can be considered one) but here I’m talking about a 3-5 page PDF that offers up your expertise.
 Think of it as a guide or a super simple booklet.
 These are valuable to your customer and related to your local business.
 A photographer could offer up a guide sharing how to capture beautiful iPhone photos of your kids for the holiday season.
 A residential construction company could create a guide called “Everything You Need to Know About Building Your First Home.”
-Anything that your customers want to learn from you and will help them build up trust and credibility in your business can become a lead magnet.
-We have one for Love Local!
-It’s called 7 Ways to Become the Most Loved Business in Your Community. [if you want to receive this one, sign up here!]
+Anything that your customers want to learn from you and will help them build up trust and credibility in your business can become a lead magnet

 Tried and true, a coupon is an easy yet highly effective way to draw in new and old customers alike.
 Driven by discounts, customers who might not have considered shopping with you before are willing to give you a shot.
 After purchasing, they might come to see the value and quality of your business and want to buy again.
-We teach our students how to create a remarkable brand in the Come Back Again Method to ensure that repeat business… in case you were looking for a little extra help in that area. 🙂 Ten percent off just doesn’t have the same urgency or motivation that 20 or even 30 percent does so consider upping the ante if you really want this to be an effective opt-in.
+We teach our students how to create a remarkable brand in the our free training to ensure that repeat business… in case you were looking for a little extra help in that area. :) Ten percent off just doesn’t have the same urgency or motivation that 20 or even 30 percent does so consider upping the ante if you really want this to be an effective opt-in.

 Giveaways are great because they can have the same effectiveness of a coupon without giving away dollars to every signup.
 You can choose to give away one product or service every month or do one big sign up push for a limited time to win.